How do I create a sitemap?

 4. Click Upload to upload your new file.

-NOTE: If using a WordPress plugin, you won’t need to upload anything, as this will be automatically completed by a good plugin.
+NOTE: If using Yoast or any other WordPress plugin, you won’t need to upload anything, as this will be automatically generated.

 Sitemaps: tips and tricks